cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 ```

 where ```-m``` is the flag for the mass point you want to run the script on.
 The script will use by default the histograms stored in ```generated_histograms```.
 To use the ones that you created, change the path [here](https://github.com/cesarecazzaniga/HiggsAnalysis-CombinedLimit/blob/bff1d00ecb6bec5cdbbfa0768dc5442486499114/data/tutorials/abcd_rooparametrichist_exercise/utils/create_workspace.py#L59).
 After running the script, the workspace will be saved in ```example_analysis/datacards/```.
-To create the datacards automatically fatching the corret workspace, run:
+To create the datacards automatically fetching the corret workspace, run:

 ```
 python utils/create_datacards.py -m 1500